VictorAbhi/speechbridge/README.md

 ## Features

 ✅ Transcribe English audio with Whisper
-✅ Clean and format transcripts
-✅ Fine-tune a summarization model (BART/T5/Pegasus)
-✅ Translation to Nepali
-✅ Generate concise summaries  of both english and nepali both
+✅ Fine-tune a whisper especially for nepali transcription ✅ Generate concise summaries  of both english and nepali both

 ## Installation